GeorgeSiougles/AIProjectAssignment/README.md

 This branch provides a workflow for github actions to automate deployment.
 It runs some tests and only deploys of they pass.

+## Github workflow

+- Added workflow to run some tests at the `full_tests.yml` file.
+They run on every push request and any pull requests and branching of the main branch.

+## Tests

+- Added tests which test the validation functions and mock the connection to the datapase to test the endpoints.
+You can manually run the tests using the included scripts `run_tests` or by using the command `python -B -m pytest`

 ## Endpoints

 ### Home Page